melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 >
 > If you own a Xiaomi device and your warranty has ended or you don't care for it, you should unlock your device while you can.

+> [!IMPORTANT]
+> Xiaomi has [updated their policies](https://github.com/user-attachments/assets/f69e5497-f9df-46c2-b726-83b5cbdb1002), further restricting bootloader unlocking.
+>
+> Starting from January 1, 2025, they will only let you unlock 1 device per year per account, instead of the current 3 devices per year.
+Be mindful of this when unlocking a device through official means with your account.
+>
+> As there isn't much information about this change apart from the update to their requirements, it's still unknown whether or not this will also apply to devices running MIUI.

 ### Devices running HyperOS (even if they were upgraded to it from MIUI)

 First of all we should clear up something: HyperOS is essentially a new marketing term for what would've been MIUI 15.
 So it's still a vendor skin/theming engine on top of Linux-based Android, it's just called HyperOS instead of MIUI as it used to be called.